 Insta360 Pro 2

 The Insta360 Pro 2 uses six lenses to shoot 8K 360-degree 3D video and 12K photos.
-It does cost $5,000, but you can probably understand why.
+It does cost a few thousand, but you can probably understand why.

 The Pro 2’s 3D mode captures video at up to 30 fps in 8K — or 120 fps in 4K.
 The camera can also shoot in a ‘monoscopic’ mode — a non-3D mode — to capture 8K video at up to 60 fps.
 The Pro 2 can also impressively live stream in 4K 3D and at the same time record in 8K.
 The Pro 2 uses an “ultra-precise” gyroscope that tracks motion on nine axes.
 Insta360’s software then uses that data to stabilize the shot using Insta360’s FlowState stabilization technology.
 Built-in Farsight tech provides a “high-definition, low-latency” video stream for long-distance previewing.
 This means that you can control the Pro 2 at a distance; you won’t have to be in the shot to get the shot.